-Working Knowledge: Managing What Your Organization Knows (with Laurence Prusak) (Harvard Business School Press)
+Working Knowledge: Managing What Your Organization Knows (with Laurence Prusak) (Harvard Business School Press, forthcoming)

-This book addresses the pragmatic issues associated with managing knowledge, including codification strategies, knowledge management roles and responsibilities, knowledge technologies and managing knowledge projects.
+Scheduled to be published in November 1997, this book addresses the pragmatic issues associated with managing knowledge, including codification strategies, knowledge management roles and responsibilities, knowledge technologies and managing knowledge projects.
 It also features detailed examples of companies that were early adopters of the knowledge management concept.